marcelchelo/marcelchelo/README.md

-- 👋 Hi, I’m @marcelchelo
+- 👋 Hi, I’m Marcelo
 - 👀 I’m currently working on a personal project.
 An IOT solution for the construction industry.
 Click here to learn more: www.timestat.app
 - 🌱 I’m currently working with AWS as Dev-Ops, React-Redux toolkit,  & Docker on my projects.
 MQTT protocol over Narrow Band networks.
 Learning by doing.
-- 💞️ I’m looking to collaborate IOT solutios, if you need help with arduino stuff HMU.
+- 💞️ I’m looking to collaborate IOT solutios.
 - 📫 How to reach me, email me hello@marcelov.com

 <!---